ePages-de/epages-devportal/_posts/2019/2019-06-13-how-to-localize-software.md

 ---
 layout: post
-title: "How to Localize Software: Best Practices to Level Up Your Global Business"
+title: "Guest Post: How to level up your global business with software localization"
 date: 2019-06-13
 header_image: private/ace2019.jpg
 header_position: top
-category: localization
+category: language-and-localization
 tags: ["localization", "localization tool"]
 authors: ["Christin"]
 about_authors: ["crichter"]
 ---

-Do you have your strings ready and want to move into the localization (l10n) process, but you are not sure where and how to start?
+Do you have your strings ready and want to move into the [localization](https://phraseapp.com/blog/posts/l10n-all-stats-facts-data-youll-ever-need/?utm_campaign=l10n-simple-definition&utm_medium=blog-relations&utm_source=epages-blog){:target="_blank"} (l10n) process, but you are not sure where and how to start?
 This is a short introduction to best practices that will ensure the flawless integration of your software localization process with your design, programming and iteration environment.
 No matter if you have different types of content or technical requirements, at the end of your localization process, it should be content that is ready for market release in your chosen locale.
 Learn more about the possibilities and tools you should rely on in the following sections.

 ## How to Prepare for Software Localization

-As a first step, before you can even think about starting the software localization, you need to ensure that your content is ready for internationalization (i18n).
+As a first step, before you can even think about starting the software localization, you need to ensure that your content is ready for [internationalization](https://phraseapp.com/blog/posts/i18n-a-simple-definition/?utm_campaign=i18n-simple-definition&utm_medium=blog-relations&utm_source=epages-blog){:target="_blank"} (i18n).
 This means your design should take into account different length of strings, the readiness for left-to-right and right-to-left reading, the use of UTF and other various factors.
 Furthermore, you need to ensure that you opt for a full locale and not just a language to adjust date formats, spelling and word choices respectively.

 The process of internationalization describes the generalization of your design so as to be ready for the different locales.
 This is one of the most important steps to get ready for your software localization process and cannot be skipped if you wish to avoid neverending bug fixes further down the line.
-If this is your first localization effort, it makes sense to get a localization or globalization expert on board who can help you with the details.
+If this is your first localization effort, it makes sense to get a localization or [globalization](https://phraseapp.com/blog/posts/globalization-vs-localization/?utm_campaign=globalization-vs-localization&utm_medium=blog-relations&utm_source=epages-blog){:target="_blank"} expert on board who can help you with the details.

 Once your internationalization process has been finished, you can proceed to the extraction of the strings that need to be localized.
 This extraction can happen, for instance, through SaaS as an automated procedure, which saves developers a lot of time and headache previously encountered when preparing sheets and files.